4.2 - Document Editor#

 spreadsheet-like application to track the expense.

 Spreadsheet-like applications need a table.
-NSTableView
+NSTableView is a good start.

-is a more complicated user interface than NSButton,
+NSTableView is a more complicated user interface than NSButton,

 NSTextField, etc. So do NSBrowser, NSOutlineView, NSMatrix, etc. GNUstep